Kisa Foundation USA

 Rees Clark

-On the Web with Clark IP
+On the Web Since 2010

-Clark Internet of Mill Creek, Washington.
-Clark IP specializes in sites for non-profits and small businesses, including database-driven, over-the-web management information systems.
+Internet services for Kisa Foundation are provided by Clark Internet on its database driven JournalmakerSM system.
+Clark Internet specializes in sites for non-profits, recycleing, and small businesses, including database-driven, over-the-web management information systems.